-Employees failing to comply with the Code of Conduct for Employees will be managed in accordance with the Council's Coaching, Performance Management and Discipline Procedure.
+Employees failing to comply with the Code of Conduct for Employees will be managed in accordance with the Coaching, Performance Management and Discipline Procedure.

-3.4 PERSONAL INCOME PROTECTION (PIP) INSURANCE
+3.4 INCOME PROTECTION COVER

-- 1. In addition to the pay rises outlined under this Agreement, the Council will insure all Council employees in a Personal Accident and Illness Insurance policy. - 2.
-The Policy covers employees for non-work related injury or illness. - 3.
-Policy benefits, excess/waiting periods and exclusions are all covered under the Insurance Policy and will be determined under this Policy, as amended from time to time. - 4.
-Where an employee accesses income protection insurance payments, payments are made as a compensatory payment, not wages continuance. - 5.
-During a period of absence on PIP insurance, the employee's continuity of service is suspended but not broken. - 6.
-Employees on PIP insurance will be provided one month's grace where leave entitlements will continue to accrue.
-After this time, there will be no entitlement to accrue annual, sick or long service leave.
+- 1. Council will provide Income Protection Cover (IPC) for employees. - 2.
+IPC provides employees with compensatory payments in respect of loss of income resulting from an injury and illness that occurs outside of their employment duties. - 3.
+Benefits, waiting periods and exclusions are determined under the IPC. - 4.
+Income protection payments are a compensatory payment, not wages continuance. - 5.
+During a period of absence on income protection payments: - a. an employee's continuity of service is preserved; and - b. an employees will be provided one month's grace where leave entitlements will continue to accrue.
+After this time, there will be no entitlement to accrue annual, personal or long service leave.